-This module will offer continuity of learning for those who have completed Russian Beginners Extra / Russian 2 / Russian Beginners Accelerated and aimed at speakers of languages other than Slavic.
+This is a core module for BAML students ‘with’ Russian.
+The module will offer continuity of learning for those who have completed Russian Beginners Extra / Russian 2 / Russian Beginners Accelerated and is aimed at speakers of languages other than Slavic.

-This module will reinforce the most important elements of Russian grammar taught in the first year with further points of grammar and syntax.
-The module will strengthen reading, writing and communicative skills and will further develop cultural awareness through projects and student presentations.
+- to reinforce the most important elements of Russian grammar taught in the first year with further points of grammar and syntax

-Successful completion of Russian Extra Continuation qualifies students to progress to Russian 4.
+Successful completion of Russian 3 for Language Degree Students qualifies students to progress to Russian 4.

 By the end of the module, students should be able to: